-In the Vendée, the left over bread, pork skin and offal, onions and spices and salt are boiled for a long time in a vegetable broth then combined with blood and chilled in a terrine.
+In the Vendée, they make fressure by taking leftover bread, pork skin and offal, onions and spices and salt and boiled them for a long time in a vegetable broth, then combined with blood and chilled in a terrine.

 In Anjou, it’s often made with the heart and liver of a lamb or pig.

 Fressure is sold in slices at the butcher’s or in jars; heated up, it turns into a thick goo to eat with beans or potatoes.

 Image by triperie française